SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Problem Statement & Objectives/Problem Statement Points.md

 ## Rationale

 To improve the automation of 3-D scanning, it is necessary to plan the path for the robot, making it maximize the information gained about the objects or scenes.[[fanPathPlanningAutonomous2023]]

+The task of collecting extensive sensor information about an environment efficiently requires to plan paths for the robot that maximize the information gain about the unknown environment.
+This problem is also known as informative path planning (IPP).[[naazareOnlineNextBestViewPlanner2022]]

+- SfM relies heavily on the viewpoints provided.
+Lack of data creates holes in the 3D reconstruction.
+More images may remedy this but may also be computationally expensive.Heinly, J., Schonberger, J.L., Dunn, E., Frahm, J.M.: Reconstructing the world* in six days*(as captured by the yahoo 100 million image dataset).
+In: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition. pp. 3287–3295 (2015)
+-